 Registration is limited to league-affiliated credit union personnel and their directors.

-Guest registration includes Reception, Silent Auction, Dance, Exhibit hall, Glass Blowing, Thursday Lunch and Dinner, Entertainment, Closing speaker and Prize give-aways.
+Guest registration includes Reception, Silent Auction, Exhibit hall, Tuesday Lunch, Tuesday Entertainment, Closing speaker and Prize give-aways.

 Guest registration excludes credit union personnel, credit union directors, vendors and exhibitors.

 Includes golf fees, cart, practice range, breakfast, lunch, beverages, snacks, give-aways and prizes.